TABLE OF CONTENTS

 III.
 THE RESPONSE (verses 6-11)

 You can imagine that all His disciples were embarrassed and ashamed, but Peter was the one, as usual, to speak out what they all felt.
-“Lord, are you washing my feet” or, more accurately, “You aren’t washing my feet, are you?”
+“Lord, are you washing my feet?” or, more accurately, “You aren’t washing my feet, are you?”
 In verse 7, Jesus tells Peter that there is a spiritual meaning to what He is doing, and he will understand it later, after Jesus dies and is raised from the dead.
 Well, Peter is still ashamed, so he changes his question to a statement when he says, in verse 8, “You shall never wash my feet!”
 Greek scholar Kenneth Wuest translated Peter’s words in this way: “You shall by no means wash my feet, no, never!”
 That’s an intensely negative statement by Peter, isn’t it?
 Jesus answers, “If I do not wash you, you have no part with me.”
 Notice that Jesus doesn’t say “no part in me”, but “no part with me.”
 What He is saying is “Peter, your pride is getting in the way of our relationship.
 You must allow me to serve you or you will never understand what true fellowship with me is all about.”
 Jesus used the word “part” in Luke 10:42 when He said to Martha: “Mary has chosen the good part.”
 He’s referring to the fact that Mary was sitting at Jesus’ feet enjoying His fellowship, while Martha was running around, worrying about things that were less important.

 Peter does an about-face in verse 9 when he says, “If washing is a requirement for fellowship with you, then wash me completely – give me a bath.”
 Peter said that out of love for the Lord and a desire to please Him.
 Now Jesus brings out the spiritual meaning more clearly in verse 10 when He says, “He who has bathed needs only to wash his feet.”
 A believer in Jesus Christ has become a child of God and the penalty for his sins has been completely removed, cancelled by the atoning death of Christ, The “bath” or the cleansing from the penalty of sin, occurs only once, at the time of one’s salvation; but the cleansing from the pollution of sin which comes from contact with the world and yielding to its lusts, is to take place continually.
 Let me illustrate this principle in a way that really hits home to me.
 Mommy and daddy are sitting in the living room talking when little Johnnie comes running in with muddy shoes and jumps into daddy’s lap to give him a hug and a kiss.
 Being a loving parent, daddy would probably enjoy the hug and kiss, and then carry Johnnie outside, clean off his shoes, and carry him back inside saying something like this: “I love you, Johnnie, but your dirty shoes can mess up my clothes and the furniture.
 From now on, let’s try to make sure your shoes are clean before you come inside, and then you can sit in my lap and hug me and talk to me all you want, O.K?”
 God is just such a loving Father, and confession of our sins to Him restores that fellowship.
 Jesus adds, in verses 10 to 11, that “not all of you are clean.”
 Judas has not taken a spiritual bath.
 He has no genuine commitment to Jesus Christ as his Lord and Savior.

 IV.
-THE EXPLANATION FOR HIS ACTIONS (verses 12-17) TO BE CONTINUED.
+THE EXPLANATION FOR HIS ACTIONS (verses 12-17)

 WHY DON’T PEOPLE BELIEVE? — John 12:37-50